The 4 Quadrants of Time Management Matrix: The Full Guide You Need

 However, decades later, Stephen Covey popularized Eisenhower’s Time Management Matrix in his book The 7 Habits of Highly Effective People, one of the best productivity books you can read.

-As a result of Covey’s work, the Eisenhower Matrix has become a widely used time-management and decision-making framework in business!
+As a result of Covey’s work, the Eisenhower Matrix has become a widely used and one of the best time-management techniques and decision-making frameworks in business.

 Now, let’s get into the actual Four Quadrants of Time Management, what they mean, and how it all works.

 What are the four quadrants of the time management matrix?

 Each quadrant will help you prioritize your tasks and responsibilities.
 The quadrants are as follows:

 - Quadrant 4: Not urgent and not important

 The Four Quadrants model categorizes each task or responsibility based on its urgency and importance.
 The goal of using this matrix is to improve both your personal and professional life and promote growth and accomplishment.

 Did you know the average worker spends 51% of every workday on low to no value tasks?